siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 them.
 A loop may exist with no explicit imprint at all.
 It may then acquire memory-like traces, then self-relevant traces, then temporally organized and value-laden traces.
 Inner life deepens by degree.

+Again, the empirical landscape already points in this direction.
+Single-celled organisms can exhibit learning without brains.
+Planaria complicate any simple equation between bodily continuity and behavioral continuity.
+Even some larger distributed systems that are not usually granted the title of "alive" begin to look different when the relevant question becomes how much internally guided organization they sustain rather than whether they belong to a favored natural kind.

+This does not mean that every regulatory system is conscious in the rich human sense.
+It means the old all-or-nothing question was badly formed.
+Once loops can carry traces, compare present input against prior organization, and steer later states accordingly, there is already something to grade.
+The issue is no longer whether a magic light has switched on.
+It is how deep the loop's inwardly consulted organization has become.

 Once this is seen, the question changes from "Which systems are truly conscious and which are not?" to "How rich is the imprint-organization through which a